Skip to main content

 Things to do in a haunted house: Take another bath.

 The plot thickens as Alice begins to suspect that the house is haunted by Thora Birch.
-More clichés abound as spooky messages appear on her laptop, half glimpsed figures dart past the foreground or appear in mirrors, and countless slow tracking shots around the house remind us that Alice is all alone.
-When she isn’t watching the tapes or wondering why the bath is overflowing, or indeed, just sitting in the bath gazing off into the distance looking ponderous, she wanders around the house looking quite confused.
+More clichés abound as spooky messages appear on her laptop, half glimpsed figures dart past the foreground of various shots or appear in mirrors, and countless slow tracking shots around the house remind us that Alice is all alone.
+When she isn’t watching the tapes or wondering why the bath is overflowing, or indeed, just sitting in the bath gazing off into the distance, she wanders around the house looking perplexed.
 There’s an eerie nursery with an empty cot, naturally, and all the while the house creaks and moans - probably under the weight of the clichés that are languidly unfolding within it.

 'How spooky.
 The bath is full of water.
 I should probably take another bath.'

-Murphy is her usual watchable self, though the script doesn't really give her much to do except wander around the house in a somnambulant state.
+Murphy is her usual compelling self, though the script doesn't really give her much to do except wander around the house in a somnambulant state.
 Birch is criminally wasted.
-Meanwhile as Alice is increasingly convinced that “there’s someone in the house”, she starts self-medicating and upping the ambiguity of whether or not she’s really being haunted or just heading towards another breakdown.
+Meanwhile as Alice is increasingly convinced that “there’s someone in the house”, she starts self-medicating and upping the ambiguity of whether or not she’s really being haunted or just heading towards another tragic breakdown.
 Talk of her abusive ex-boyfriend’s release from jail doesn’t help, nor does it generate much suspense as the film just plods along to its twisty climax.

 Deadline is a wasted opportunity.
 Its muddled script wastes the talents of Murphy and Birch – who are given so little to work with – and McConville’s reticent direction fails to generate any tension or illicit any emotional reaction from the viewer.
 This should have been a creepy slow-burner, not a tedious burn-out.